stefs304/clockcaptcha/README.md

 ```

 #### DigitsCaptcha
-Follows the same design of ClockCaptcha except it can generate arbitrary number of
+Follows the same usage as ClockCaptcha except it can generate arbitrary number of
 digits, and is not in the clock format.

 ```python